afalco/spinqit-qae-triangulum/docs/nmr_execution.md

 ## 3. Connectivity Check (Triangulum Port 55444)

-Before running any experiment, verify that the device is reachable:
+Before running any experiment on hardware, verify that the device is reachable:

 ```bash
 nc -vz -w 2 <TRIANGULUM_IP> 55444